GodzofWar/tldfinder/README.md

   <a href="https://discord.gg/projectdiscovery">Join Discord</a>
 </p>

-A streamlined tool for discovering TLDs, associated domains, and related domain names.
+A streamlined tool for discovering private TLDs for security research.

 # Features